The Clear Thinking Campaign

 It’s important to always be mindful of our shared spaces and world.
 What are the things we say and do that involve others?

-Driving our cars has become safe because we all share the road and respect the rules.
+Driving our cars has become very safe because we all share the road and respect the rules.
 But the model and color of your car is your choice.